m-lukas/adaptive_gaze_handover/README.md

     4. For every participant, open the files `demo.env` (for demonstration trials) and `prod.env` (for experimental trials) in `~/adaptive_gaze_handover/state_machine` and update the state machine configuration (participant id, dynamic (adaptive) gaze: true/false).
 Alternatively, this can be also done after starting the State Machine using the Panda Experiment Controller
     5. Back in Terminal: Paste and ENTER `source demo.env` (for demo) OR `source prod.env` for real experiement.

-Now welcome the participant to the lab.
+### Welcome the participant to the lab.
 After they finish the consent, proceed:

 26. Run gaze calibration:
      1. Let participant sit down at the workspace.